nuxeo-sandbox/nuxeo-kibana-demo/README.md

-# Nuxeo Kibana For Demos
+# About Nuxeo Kibana For Demos

 This repository contains configuration files and installation scripts to set up a Kibana server on an AWS Nuxeo demo instance